muritane/coordination-architecture/metrics_under_constraint.md

 ## Protocol-Relative Evaluation

-Metrics are **protocol-relative**.
+Metrics are protocol-relative.

 A metric is valid only within:

 - a defined task class,
 - a constraint regime,
-- an execution horizon.
+- a declared horizon.

-Outside that protocol, evaluation is not wrong — it is **undefined-for-comparison**.
+Outside that protocol, evaluation is not wrong —

----

-## Implications (Diagnostic, Not Normative)

-- Most public metrics are not minimally sufficient.
-- Metric disputes often reflect hidden DOF mismatches.
-- Generalists are systematically mis-evaluated by specialist metrics.
-- “Objectivity” often masks unacknowledged constraint assumptions.
-- Better metrics reduce conflict by making trade-offs explicit.
+it is **undefined-for-comparison**.

 ---